Khamsay Souphanouvong

-Khamsay Souphanouvong was a Laotian politician and was a member of the Lao People's Revolutionary Party (LPRP).
+Khamsay Souphanouvong is a Laotian politician, refugee, and a former leading member of the Lao People's Revolutionary Party (LPRP).
 He was born in 1943 and is the son of Souphanouvong, the former head of state.
-He served as Minister of Finance.
+He served as Minister of Finance from 1991 until 1995.

 He was elected to the LPRP Central Committee at the 5th National Congress and sat for one term.

+History

+In November 2000, it was reported that Khamsay sought political asylum in New Zealand.
+It was confirmed by then Prime Minister of New Zealand Helen Clark.